What collections are available at The University of Georgia Special Collections Libraries?

 The University of Georgia Special Collections Library is located at 300 South Hull Street, Athens, Georgia.

 Where can I park when I visit the University of Georgia Special Collections?

 Limited parking is available for visitors on Hull Street in the W02 parking lot across from the UGA Special Collections Libraries Building.
-Six spaces are marked in green and have signs designating them as visitor parking.
+See our Parkingpage for more information.
 Extra visitor parking is offered at the Tate Center Parking Deck for an hourly fee.
 All University of Georgia affiliates must abide by parking regulations set forth by UGA Parking Services.
 For more information about visitor parking, please visit the Parking Services website.

 Is the University of Georgia Special Collections Library accessible via public transportation?

 Access to the UGA Special Collections Library is via public transportation through UGA Campus Transit.
 The East-West Route has multiple stops by the building and runs from 6:30AM – 1:00AM although due to construction, the route is detouring away from the Special Collections Libraries.
 UGA buses can be accessed one block east at the corner of Lumpkin and Wray Streets.

 Athens Transit has several bus stops near, but not adjacent to, the Special Collections Library.
 The stops are on Broad Street, Baxter Street, and Lumpkin Street.
 The Multi-Modal Transportation Center, where all Athens Transit buses stop, is located 0.8 miles from the building and would be about a 15 minute walk.

 Where can I find lodging information about visiting Athens for a research trip?